amuhak/BackPropagation/README.md

-# BackPropagation
+# Back propagation

-A backpropagation implementation in C++ with CUDA support, and no external dependencies (except for the debugging build).
+A back propagation implementation in C++ with CUDA support, and no external dependencies (except for the debugging build).

 To run the debugging build, you will need to have the following dependencies: